syvb/iter.ca/content/post/hostnames.md

 [Raspberry Pi](https://www.raspberrypi.org/) related hostnames are suprisingly popular there.

 ### Shared-hostname graph
-Two Tailnets are connected if they share a hostname:
+Two Tailnets have a line between them if they share a hostname:
 {{<rawhtml>}}
 <img src="/tsnet/shared-names.svg" alt="A diagram of various Tailnets, connected toeghetr.
 There are 2 large clusters and many smaller clusters." style="max-width:45rem">
 {{</rawhtml>}}
+The biggest clusters are networks with `raspberrypi`, the second largest is networks with `pihole`.